 Office of the Dean

-Michael J. Horswell, PhD, is Dean of the Dorothy F. Schmidt College of Arts and Letters at Florida Atlantic University.
-The College of Arts and Letters houses 16 academic programs which offer 22 bachelor's degrees, 17 minors, 12 certificate programs and 19 graduate degree including a PhD in Comparative Studies.
-The College features award winning authors, Guggenheim Fellows, Lannan Foundation Fellows, Kingsley Tufts Poetry Award winners, O. Henry and Pushcart award receipts, Fulbright scholars, Royal Historical Society Fellows, Woodrow Wilson Society Fellows, South Florida Cultural Consortium receipts in visual and media arts, Grammy award receipts, and critically acclaimed arts and performers.
+is Dean of the Dorothy F. Schmidt College of Arts and Letters at Florida Atlantic University.
+The College of Arts and Letters houses 16 academic programs which offer 22 bachelor's degrees, 17 minors, 12 certificate programs and 19 graduate degree including a PhD in Comparative Studies, with more than 4000 majors and 400 graduate students enrolled.
+The College features award winning authors, Guggenheim Fellows, Lannan Foundation Fellows, Kingsley Tufts Poetry Award winners, O. Henry and Pushcart award receipts, Fulbright scholars, Royal Historical Society Fellows, Woodrow Wilson Society Fellows, Grammy award nominations, and critically acclaimed artists and performers.

 Dr. Horswell earned his Ph.D. in Latin American literature at the University of Maryland, College Park.
-He also holds a MA in Spanish from Middleburry College in Vermont, and a BA in Spanish and Business Economics from Wofford College in his native South Carolina.
+He also holds a MA in Spanish from Middlebury College in Vermont, and a BA in Spanish and Business Economics from Wofford College in his native South Carolina.
 Dr. Horswell specializes in the literature and culture of the colonial period as well as indigenous literatures of the Andes.
 In addition to pursuing graduate studies in Spain and Argentina, he studied Andean culture and the Quechua language for two summers at the Bartolomé de las Casas Research Center in Cuzco, Peru (1995-1996) and has spent seven summers doing limited fieldwork with native Quichua speakers in Ecuador (2001- 2007, 2010).
+Before becoming the Dean of the College, Dr. Horswell served as Associate Dean for Research and Graduate Studies (2012-2017) and Chair of the Department of Languages, Linguistics and Comparative Literature (2008-2012).

 In her 20 years of service at Florida Atlantic University she has served in leadership positions including Associate Dean, Chair of the Department of Visual Arts and Art History, Director of Jewish Studies, and Graduate Program Coordinator.
 She also serves on several University committees and advisory councils, and was part of a University committee that introduced and implemented a new scheduling model to accommodate different course delivery modalities and to better serve students.